 After you have uploaded and submitted the binary APK file, the binary file will need to be approved before it is actually available within the Nook store.
 The binary approval took another week+, so the overall approval process took over 2 weeks.
 Once approved, your application will appear in the nook store, and will be ready for public consumption!

-You can check it out live in the Nook Store at:
+You can check it out live in the Google Android Market at: